atlasrock/mothership-wiki/README.md

 WIP
 Lightweight wiki app for managing information related to tabletop roleplaying games.
 Goal is to give GMs and players a repository of information related to their game quickly from any device.
+Initial application will be for a Mothership RPG group.